John W. Taylor (Mormon): Church service and conflict

 In the LDS Church, Taylor was ordained as a deacon around 1872 and as a teacher in 1874.
 He also served as missionary in the United States, Canada, and England.
-Taylor was asked to be an apostle and member of the Quorum of the Twelve Apostles of the church by his father.
+Taylor was called as an apostle and member of the church's Quorum of the Twelve Apostles by his father.
 He was ordained on May 15, 1884, his 26th birthday.

-Taylor was a staunch believer in the doctrine of plural marriage, and had six wives and 36 children.
-Although the church officially forbade new plural marriages with the 1890 Manifesto, Taylor continued to privately marry additional wives.
+Taylor was a staunch believer in the doctrine of plural marriage, and had in total six wives and 36 children.
+Although the church officially forbade new plural marriages with the 1890 Manifesto, when Taylor had three wives, he continued to privately marry additional wives.
 Under pressure, he submitted his resignation from the Quorum of the Twelve on October 28, 1905.
 Matthias F. Cowley also resigned from the Quorum at the same time over the plural marriage dispute.
 The following February, Marriner W. Merrill died.
-In the April General Conference of 1906, the resignations of Cowley and Taylor were presented to and accepted by the general church membership.
+In the April general conference of 1906, the resignations of Cowley and Taylor were presented to and accepted by the general church membership.
 As a result, three new apostles were called to replace them and Merrill: George F. Richards, Orson F. Whitney, and David O. McKay.

 Taylor disputed with the Quorum of the Twelve often after his resignation.
 He was finally excommunicated on March 28, 1911 for continued opposition to the Second Manifesto.
-However, he remained a believer in Mormonism up to his death.
+However, he remained a believer in Mormonism until his death.
 He died of stomach cancer at his home in Forest Dale, Salt Lake County, Utah, at age 58.
-He was buried at Salt Lake City Cemetery.
+He was buried in the Salt Lake City Cemetery.

-In August 1916, Taylor was posthumously baptized by proxy and reinstated into the church by two stake presidents.
-However, a year later, the First Presidency officially stated that the reinstatement was null and void.
-He was later officially rebaptized and on May 21, 1965, received the ordinance of Restoration of Blessings by proxy under the hands of Joseph Fielding Smith, President of the Quorum of the Twelve Apostles, with the unanimous approval of the First Presidency and Quorum of the Twelve Apostles.
+Taylor was posthumously officially rebaptized by proxy and reinstated into the church and on May 21, 1965, received the ordinance of Restoration of Blessings by proxy under the hands of Joseph Fielding Smith, president of the Quorum of the Twelve Apostles, with the unanimous approval of the First Presidency and Quorum of the Twelve Apostles.

 Honors

 The Taylor Stake of the LDS Church, which was headquartered in Raymond, Alberta, was named in Taylor's honor.
-As an apostle, Taylor had made considerable efforts to assist the Mormon settlers in Canada.
+As an apostle, Taylor had made considerable efforts to assist the Latter-day Saint settlers in Canada.
 The Taylor Stake was renamed the Raymond Alberta Stake in the 1970s.

 In the 2000s, the town of Raymond built a street named Taylor Street in his honor.
 An LDS Church chapel was built on the street, and it is named the Taylor Street Chapel.